-- a The Council will advertise any vacancy in the local press, council and community noticeboards, council website and social media sites. - b Polling cards will NOT be issued by Wiltshire Council if a contested election is held for any vacant seat.
-Election promotion will be via a full page advert in the Melksham News plus the methods in 27.a) to advertise a vacancy. - c Prospective candidates being considered for co-option will be required to provide the council with a written statement of interest and to attend the Full Council Meeting when the vote takes place (where possible) to make a short presentation. - d Co-option voting will take place during the relevant Full Council meeting by a show of hands against the name of the candidate(s) they wish to see co-opted.
-Candidates will only be accepted if they have received a majority vote. - e Candidates with the lowest vote will be eliminated and the Candidate with the highest vote will be duly elected.
+- a The Council will advertise any vacancy in the local press, council and community noticeboards, council website and social media sites. - b Polling cards will be issued by Wiltshire Council if a contested election is held for any vacant seat. - c Prospective candidates being considered for co-option will be required to provide the council with a written statement of interest and to attend the Full Council Meeting when the vote takes place (where possible) to make a short presentation. - d Co-option voting will take place during the relevant Full Council meeting by a show of hands against the name of the candidate(s) they wish to see co-opted.
+Candidates will only be accepted if they have received a majority vote. - е - e Candidates with the lowest vote will be eliminated and the Candidiate with the highest vote will be duly elected.
 Where there is a tie, members will be required to repeat the process with just those candidates until a candidate has achieve a majority vote. - f The Council reserve the right to not co-opt a prospective candidate, even if they are the only candidate, if they do not consider the candidate to be suitable for the seat.